 Rufus Cantrell was even accused of plotting to steal the body of ex-President Benjamin Harrison, who died in 1901.
 The ghouls might not have been bluffing here.
-The fear that struck Hoosiers in those years — and especially the Harrison family — was great. . . and completely well-founded.
+The fear that struck Hoosiers in those years, and especially the Harrison family, was great and well-founded.

 In 1878, there had occurred the well-publicized heist of Benjamin Harrison’s own father from the family cemetery in North Bend, Ohio.
 Former Congressman John Scott Harrison, son of Indiana territorial governor and U.S. President William Henry Harrison, was found hanging naked from a rope in an air shaft at Ohio Medical College in Cincinnati, shortly after his son Benjamin came from Indianapolis to oversee his secure burial in a secret grave.
 Amazingly, John Harrison, Jr., armed with a search warrant, had discovered his father’s body while investigating the disappearance of yet another corpse, that of Augustus Devin, a young tuberculosis victim who had been buried next to the Harrison plot just days earlier.
 Devin’s body turned up in a vat of brine at the University of Michigan.